livegnik/2way-poc-design/README.md

 ## 8. Degrees of separation and influence limits

-Reach and visibility are bounded through explicit graph distance.
-Edges record direction, ownership, and purpose, enabling policies that describe not only who may act but how far their influence travels.
+Authority in 2WAY is not global.
+Relationships in the graph include direction, ownership, and the purpose of the edge, so policies can describe not only who may act but how far their influence may travel.
+This allows nodes to treat near neighbors differently from distant observers without inventing ad-hoc filters.

-* Relationships establish degrees of separation, allowing different rules for first-degree collaborators versus distant observers.
+Practical implications:

+* **Degrees of separation**: applications can enforce first-degree rules for collaborators, looser policies for second-degree observers, and outright silence for unknown nodes.
-* Reads, writes, and broadcasts can specify maximum hop counts, limiting unsolicited proposals or data exposure.
+* **Bounded broadcast and replication**: reads, writes, invitations, and announcements can specify maximum hop counts, preventing unsolicited proposals from traveling farther than intended.
-* Identities beyond the permitted radius are structurally ignored: without a path, their messages never enter validation pipelines.
+* **Structural ignore**: identities outside the permitted radius have no path to the local device, so their messages never enter validation pipelines and consume zero trust budget.
+* **Intentional expansion**: to grow reach, an identity must form explicit edges and be accepted by every hop, creating an audit trail of who granted influence and why.

-These limits prevent trust from spreading automatically, keep unsolicited reach narrow, and force influence to flow through intentional, inspectable relationships.
+These constraints prevent trust from spreading automatically, keep unsolicited reach narrow, and force influence to flow through intentional, inspectable relationships instead of global fan-out.

 ## 9. Sybil resistance through structure